 Picjumbo has a catalogue of very high-resolution images (4000 px) all searchable by category or image type.
-There is an email subscription list so you can be notified when they add new images.
+There is an email subscription list so you can be notified when they add new photos.

 Over 640,000 high-quality photos, illustrations, and vector graphics.
 Free for commercial use.
 No attribution required.

 Gratisography - Free, use as you please, high-resolution stock photos for personal and commercial projects.
-All pictures were captured by Ryan McGuire of Bells Design
+Ryan McGuire of Bells Design captured all pictures

 6. Free Images

 Over 388,445 Free Photos and Textures